Optimize your WiFi Network with Wi-Fi Site Survey Windows Software

 Performing a WiFi site survey with NetSpot on Windows is so easy that even regular home users with no expert knowledge and previous experience with WiFi site surveys can use the software to troubleshoot and optimize WiFi networks.

-Here’s how to perform a WiFi site survey with NetSpot WiFi site survey Windows software:
+Here’s how to perform an active WiFi site survey with NetSpot WiFi site survey Windows software:

 When performing an active WiFi site survey using Survey mode, NetSpot gives you the option to save your surveys and export the gathered data in several different formats.
-Best of all, you can turn the collected information into WiFi heatmap visualizations.
+This can be useful for future reference or for sharing with others to collectively decide on the best strategies for optimizing your network.

 NetSpot supports several useful WiFi heatmap visualizations, including signal-to-noise ratio, signal level, signal-to-interference ratio, the quantity of access points, PHY mode coverage, and others.
 The beauty of WiFi heatmap visualizations lies in their intuitive use of colors as a way to represent collected data.